nic5694/git_workshop_champlain_college_2025/shell-profiles/README.md

 2. **Configure your terminal**: Set your terminal font to "FiraCode Nerd Font" or another Nerd Font
 3. **VS Code users**: Set `Terminal › Integrated: Font Family` to `FiraCode Nerd Font` in settings

+### Testing and Verification

+- **Icon Display**: Use `./test-icons.sh` to verify that fonts and icons display correctly
+- **Profile Functionality**: All profiles include built-in verification - they will show status information when loaded
+- **Ctrl+T Functionality**: fzf key bindings (Ctrl+T for files, Ctrl+R for history, Alt+C for directories) are automatically tested during profile loading

 ### Interactive Installation

 ```bash